If you or your partner are embarking on the journey into pregnancy, you may have already come across the term “sonography”.

 Expectant parents are often very keen to discover the gender of their unborn baby, and understandably so - knowing the gender is one of those things that really helps you to feel closer to your little bundle of joy.
 The people who come to our clinics for gender scans frequently tell us that the baby seems a lot more 'real' to them once our sonographer has revealed whether it's a boy or a girl, and besides, finding out the sex is a nice little milestone to get excited for when the birth itself still seems a long way off.

 With all of that in mind, it's easy to see why mums-to-be and dads-in-waiting might want to attend a gender scan as soon as possible.
-However, attend a gender scan too early in your pregnancy and it may be impossible to accurately identify the gender - a foetus doesn't develop sexual characteristics until a few weeks in, and nothing conclusive will actually be visible on an ultrasound scan until a little while after that.
+However, attend a gender ultrasound scan too early in your pregnancy and it may be impossible to accurately identify the gender - a foetus doesn't develop sexual characteristics until a few weeks in, and nothing conclusive will actually be visible on an ultrasound scan until a little while after that.

-What's the earliest I can have a gender scan?
+How early can you have a gender scan?

-Here at First Encounters Ultrasound we don't offer any gender confirmation scans before 16 weeks gestation.
+Here at First Encounters Ultrasound we don't offer any gender confirmation ultrasound scans before 16 weeks gestation.
 Other scan providers may offer slightly earlier scans, but we would strongly recommend that you do not attend a baby gender scan until at least the 16-week mark.
 Any earlier, and your baby probably won't have developed sufficiently for accurate gender identification.

 Is it worth waiting a little longer?